-Clay roofing should not be used on roofs with a slope of less than 20 degrees.
+If your roof has a slope of less than 20 degrees, you should not use clay roofing.
 The greater the slope of the roof, the more attractive the aesthetic of the tiling.
-This type of material is ideal for cathedral style roofing but is not recommended for flat roofs.
+This type of material is ideal for cathedral-style roofing but not for flat roofs.

 2. Do you know how to install the underlay?

 When installing a clay tile roof, the underlay is of utmost importance.
-This is the material that is used beneath the clay and will play a huge role in the durability of your roofing material.
-In the event that your clay tiles break or some other type of damage is incurred, it will be your underlay that protects your home from water damage.
-An extra layer should be installed at the roof edge as well as in valleys to provide extra protection.
+This is the material beneath the clay and will play a huge role in the durability of your roofing material.
+If your clay tiles break or it incurs some other type of damage, it will be your underlay that protects your home from water damage.
+An extra layer should be installed at the roof edge and in valleys to provide additional protection.

 3. Do you have experience laying the tiles?

 In order for a clay roof to maintain its durability, it must be installed properly.
 If not installed properly, clay roofing can be subject to water damage as well as damage from high winds or other extreme weather.
 All fasteners should be resistant to corrosion, and all other materials like drip edge flashing and gutters need to be very high quality to match the durability of your tiles.

 4. What type of material will you use?

 There are several different types of clay tiles to choose from.
 The type you choose should be based on the climate in which you live.
 Each type of clay material can withstand different environmental conditions.
 Some of the most common types of clay tiling include: